 Note, the total average power for this 90 second test was slightly greater (313 vs 308) on the 150mm cranks despite the fact that the average maximum power was greater (633, 646 vs 610, 620) on the 170 mm cranks.
 This is hard to explain until one looks at what happens on the upstroke where the negative forces are much less (-73, -145 vs -96, -166) on the 150 mm cranks.
 It is the ability to gather this kind of data that makes having a 2nd generation power meter worth the cost to the serious athlete.
 If you would like one of these for your own training you need to read more about the iCranks and all the wonderful things it will be able to do when it becomes available.

+If all we had to worry about was power in bike racing then crank length would hardly matter at all, which is what most people now believe (because all most people think about is power, especially in this age of being able to measure power).
+But racing also involves aerodynamics and efficiency.
 Once I saw the Martin data it got me to thinking.
 Why would any serious racer want to give up any power, even if it were small, just so they could ride the cranks they are used to that came with their bike?
 And, even if there were no power advantage, the Martin study only looked at power production and ignored the effect of crank length on bike fit and aerodynamics, a huge factor in determining how fast you can make your bike go.
 This bike fit issue was really the original problem that got me thinking about this.
 This got us to doing some of our own experimenting and our early data shows that for ordinary sized men, when in the aero position, that power does not start to drop until crank length is below 130mm crank length.
 After experimenting with this Pro triathlete Courtney Ogden won Ironman Western Australia racing on 145 mm cranks.
-Another recent experiment by an Italian rider with access to an Excaliber Ergometer (one that measures crank torque around the entire pedal circle for each crank) showed similar results to the Martin study.
-But this data now helps us to explain why.
+Most of our customers who have experimented with this are settling on crank lengths between 130-150mm.

 I have experimented with cranks as short as 85 mm but have found a crank length between 130 and 145 is probably optimal for me.
 I am 6'2" tall with a 34" inseam and as a result of going to very short cranks have been able to drop the front end of my bike more than 5 inches without any comfort issues (the main reason aerodynamics will improve with this change).